 • Item #16: enter (c)(3)(C)

-• Item #17: include major (primary or secondary) as it is on the I-20, the name of the employer and the employer’s E-Verify number.
+• Item #17: include degree and major (primary or secondary) as it is on the I-20, the name of the employer (as registered in E-Verify) and the employer’s E-Verify number.

 3. A check (no starter checks) or money order made out to U.S. Department of Homeland Security for $380.
-In the memo section, write the I-94 number.
+In the memo section, write your I-94 number.

 • Passport photo page (and extension page, if applicable)